jaysoffian/usharr/README.md

 The detail pages contain sections for video, audio, subtitles and aspect ratio.

-- Video: codec, profile, resolution, bit depth, HDR, frame rate, bit rate, container, duration.
+- Video: codec, profile, resolution, bit depth, HDR, Color (Color, % Color w/monochrome scenes, % Monochrome w/color scenes, or Monochrome), frame rate, bit rate, container, duration.
 - Audio: track #, language, title, default, forced, technical details
 - Subtitles: subtitle #, format, language, title, default, forced, SDH, filename extension.
 - Aspect ratio: AR and runtime percentage.

 ### Integration buttons

-There are buttons on all pages which link directly to the media item in any configured integrations: Plex, Tautulli, Radarr or Sonarr and Bazarr.
-This allows you to quickly jump from Usharr to one of the integrations to get additional details not already presented by Usharr.
+Integration buttons link directly to the media item in any configured integrations: Plex, Tautulli, Radarr or Sonarr and Bazarr.
+This allows you to quickly jump from Usharr to one of the integrations to get additional details not already present in Usharr.

 ## HTTP API

-- `/api/` JSON API, documented at `/docs` (Swagger UI) and `/redoc` (ReDoc)
+- `/api` JSON API, documented at `/docs` (Swagger UI) and `/redoc` (ReDoc)
 - `/health` for monitoring

 Example queries: